New Car Price Terms You Need to Know

 MSRP stands for the manufacturer’s suggested retail price.
 It is the suggested retail price that a vehicle manufacturer provides to dealers.

-The MSRP is only the beginning point for discussions at the dealership, but consumers should disregard MSRP while haggling.
-However, you can use MSRP to compare cars with similar features.
+The MSRP is only the beginning point for discussions at the dealership, so consumers should disregard it when haggling.
+However, they can use it to compare cars with similar features.

-The MSRP, often known as the sticker price, is typically mentioned on a new vehicle spec sheet.
-In certain situations, it may not be stated.
-When cars are in high demand, dealers may remove or disregard the MSRP altogether.
+The MSRP, often known as the sticker price, is typically mentioned on a new vehicle’s spec sheet.
+However, in certain situations, it may not be stated.
+For example, dealers may remove or disregard the MSRP when cars are in high demand.

-The dealer will attempt to start discussions at a higher price if the MSRP is not published.
+If the MSRP is not published, the dealer will attempt to start discussions at a higher price.
 It is important to note that the MSRP does not represent the “out-the-door” price you may expect to pay.
 Registration, penalties, travel fees, and other charges are not covered.

-MSRPs are designed to safeguard buyers, but they are a minor part of the equation for finding a great deal on a car.
+MSRPs are designed to safeguard buyers but are a minor part of the equation for finding a great deal on a car.

 Is MSRP negotiable?